cesards/Android-Bugs/motionlayout-descriptor/README.md

 ### Broken Motion Scene When Loading It Programmatically

-The layout inflated by the compound view (`CompoundMotionLayout`) using the `<merge>` tag broke on `2.0.0-beta4` (it was working correctly on `2.0.0-beta3`).
+The layout inflated by the compound view (`CompoundMotionLayout`) using the `<merge>` tag, broke on `2.0.0-beta4` (it was working correctly on `2.0.0-beta3`).
 We experienced this problem when switching from `2.0.0-beta3` to `2.0.4`, but I was able to scope the problem when switching from beta3 to beta4.

 ##### Build